 Luke gives the subject of Jesus' baptism only two verses, but this should not make us suppose that it is not significant in his interpretation and presentation of the gospel.
-Indeed, the opposite, as the long genealogy is designed to underline, for it (the genealogy) puts Jesus in His historical context 'as a real man with a family tree' (Caird), standing in the historic line of promise, not only going back to David (and therefore standing as the fulfilment of the Jewish Messianic hope) but also back to Adam (thus showing His kinship with humanity).
+Indeed, the opposite, as the long genealogy is designed to underline, for it (the genealogy) puts Jesus in His historical context 'as a real man with a family tree' (Caird) standing in the historic line of promise, not only going back to David (and therefore standing as the fulfilment of the Jewish Messianic hope) but also back to Adam (thus showing His kinship with humanity).
+It should be noted that Luke speaks of the baptism genealogy) puts Jesus in His historical context 'as a real man with a family tree' (Caird), standing in the historic line of promise, not only going back to David (and therefore standing as the fulfilment of the Jewish Messianic hope) but also back to Adam (thus showing His kinship with humanity).
 It should be noted that Luke speaks of the baptism of Jesus in a participial phrase - as if the baptism of all the people were regarded as carrying with it the baptism of Jesus almost as a necessary complement.
 This has its own significance, indeed, for Jesus' baptism was that of a man with a public calling, as one identified with the people in their need.
 It was for this reason that He went to the Jordan and submitted Himself to John's baptism.
 John's baptism was a baptism of repentance; but Jesus had no sins of His own to repent of, no stain on His life that the symbolic waters of baptism needed to touch.
 The implication is clear and incontrovertible: it was a vicarious baptism that He underwent (i.e. a baptism for others).
-He did not go to the Jordan because He was a sinner, but because He wanted to number Himself with the transgressors (Isa 53:12), and thus fulfil the role prophesied for Him as the suffering servant of the Lord.
+He did not go to the Jordan because He was a sinner, but because He wanted to number Himself with the transgressors (Isaiah 53:12), and thus fulfil the role prophesied for Him as the suffering servant of the Lord.
 He was therefore identifying Himself with men in their sin, standing in with them in their plight and need, and pledging Himself, as their Substitute and Representative, to procure their eternal salvation.
 Christ, we are told in Romans 8:3, was made 'in the likeness of sinful flesh'; and this shows how like it He became.
-It was the beginning of His mission 'to be made sin for us' (2 Cor 5:21).
+It was the beginning of His mission 'to be made sin for us' (2 Corinthians 5:21).